 Program admission procedure: In order to be admitted unconditionally a student must have earned a grade-point average of at least 2.75 on a 4-point scale in their undergraduate program.
 A variety of undergraduate majors are acceptable, including exercise science, biology, chemistry, physiology, nursing, etc. In addition, the student must complete the application procedure as required by the School of Interdisciplinary and Graduate Studies.
-Students are expected to score a minimum of 800 (Verbal and Quantitative sections combined) on the Graduate Record Exam.
+Students are expected to score a minimum of 800 (Verbal and

+Quantitative sections combined) on the Graduate Record Exam.
 Students with a grade point standing below 2.75 may be admitted conditionally.
 Only under unusual circumstances will students with less than a 2.5 grade-point average be admitted to the program.
 Individuals who do not meet the 800 requirement on the GRE may still be admitted.
-Admission in such cases will be based on prior course work (including GPA in science classes), experience, two (2) letters of recommendation and personal interviews with the faculty.
+Admission in such cases will be based on prior course work (including GPA in science classes), experience, three (3) letters of recommendation a resume, and a personal statement explaining interest in the program and long term objectives.